Click Tabs to View Guidance by Letter

 dozens, the: Form of verbal play in which participants exchange taunts and insults.

-driving while Black, DWB: Phrase or acronym describing racial profiling of Black motorists by police, especially when while driving expensive cars or in upscale neighborhoods without reason.
+driving while Black, DWB: Phrase or acronym describing racial profiling of Black motorists by police, especially when driving expensive cars or in upscale neighborhoods without reason.
 If used in quotes or copy, define what it means.

 E